vzahorui/vzahorui.github.io/_posts/2021-01-21-hypothesis-testing.md

 ---
 layout: single
 title: "Hypothesis testing"
-description: Unveiling what t-tests are, z-scores, p-values and how they might be useful in hypothesis testing
+description: Unveiling what t-tests are, z-scores, $p$-values and how they might be useful in hypothesis testing
 category: "Probability"
-tags: significance-test null-hypothesis p-value significance-level type-1-error type-2-error p-value-hacking false-discovery-rate z-score z-value t-score t-value alternative-hypothesis power-analysis z-statistic t-statistic normal-distribution sampling-distribution t-distribution margin-of-error confidence-interval sample-size family-wise-error-rate multiple-testing false-discovery-rate Benjamini–Hochberg-procedure FWER
+tags: significance-test null-hypothesis $p$-value significance-level type-1-error type-2-error $p$-value-hacking false-discovery-rate z-score z-value t-score t-value alternative-hypothesis power-analysis z-statistic t-statistic normal-distribution sampling-distribution t-distribution margin-of-error confidence-interval sample-size family-wise-error-rate multiple-testing false-discovery-rate Benjamini–Hochberg-procedure FWER
 date: 2021-02-11
 ---

 In a nutshell hypothesis testing is a process of validation of plausibility of an assumption about population data using sample data.
 The assumption which is being tested is called the null hypothesis.
 Alongside the null hypothesis the alternative hypothesis is defined as rejection of the null hypothesis.

-Under the framework of hypothesis testing we assume that the null hypothesis is true, calculate statistic over the sample data (sample mean for example), and evaluate the probability of having this (or more extreme) statistic if the null hypothesis is true, which is called p-value.
+Under the framework of hypothesis testing we assume that the null hypothesis is true, calculate statistic over the sample data (sample mean for example), and evaluate the probability of having this (or more extreme) statistic if the null hypothesis is true, which is called $p$-value.
 If the probability is greater then some threshold (the significance level), then the hypothesis is not rejected.
 On the other hand, if the probability of getting that sample statistic under the null hypothesis is small (smaller than the significance level), then it is rejected and the alternative hypothesis is assumed.

-One important consideration about p-values is that it reflects probability of getting statistic at least that extreme as we get from a sample.
-In other words, if a sample produces a statistic of value $x$ then the p-value shows probability of getting exactly $x$ or other values which are more rare then $x$.
+One important consideration about $p$-values is that it reflects probability of getting statistic at least that extreme as we get from a sample.
+In other words, if a sample produces a statistic of value $x$ then the $p$-value shows probability of getting exactly $x$ or other values which are more rare then $x$.

-In the following illustration we see that for some distribution of a random variable, the p-value covers an area of probability smaller than the area covered by the significance level, hence the hypothesis is rejected.
+In the following illustration we see that for some distribution of a random variable, the $p$-value covers an area of probability smaller than the area covered by the significance level, hence the hypothesis is rejected.

 ![](/assets/images/probability/significance_level_demo.png){: .align-center}